amazebasics/TrialSnake/README.md

     ```
 2. **Open `index.html` in your browser** to start playing.

+## Development Journey

+- **Initial Development**: Started with Anthropics's Claude.
+- **Further Development**: Continued with Google's Project IDX.

+Being open and honest about the tools used in development allows for easy communication and learning for those who also wish to explore AI-driven development.

 ## Contributing

 Feel free to fork this repository, submit issues, and make pull requests.
 Contributions are welcome!